anggwar/GDE-ADK-Foundations-Plus/README.md

 *Learn the difference between regular agents and **Power-Prompted** agents using Google’s Agentic Development Kit (ADK) and the new **Gemini 3.0 Pro Preview**.*

 ---

 ## 0. Overview

 In this extended version of the [ADK Foundations Codelab](https://codelabs.developers.google.com/devsite/codelabs/build-agents-with-adk-foundation), you will embark on a journey to build **CeritaNenek** — a virtual Indonesian grandmother who doesn't just chat, but comforts you with warmth and folklore.

-We will build two versions of the same agent to demonstrate how **Power Prompting** transforms an AI's personality.
+We will build few versions of the same agent to demonstrate how **Power Prompting** transforms an AI's personality.

 ### 📚 What You’ll Learn
 * The fundamentals of the **Agent Development Kit (ADK)**.